 Once in a while, you will see an open foundation (cottages and some older homes).
 This means that a number of posts or piers have been dug into the ground and the house has been set on top of them.
 This is a faster, cheaper way of building, but sometimes it can also be the best way.
 I’ve heard of cottages being built on the solid rock of the Canadian Shield (cottage country), and piers drilled into the rock make a lot of sense.

 One of the challenges of an open foundation is that the underside of the house is hard to insulate adequately, and it’s hard to protect it against moisture and even animals.

 A Cinder Block Horror Story

-I’ve seen a lot of basements where the structure is compromised, either by a contractor or the homeowner.
-Where it hasn’t been done right, it can cause problems.
+I’ve seen a lot of basements where the structure is compromised.
+This is either by a contractor or the homeowner.
+This can cause problems if it isn’t done right.
 The worst case I ever saw was a cinder-block foundation where someone had dug down and cut through the foundation wall to put in a door to the basement.

 When they dug down and put in cinder block for the walkout, they didn’t waterproof the foundation properly.
 They compacted the dirt when they pushed the wall back in.
 Then when the water got into the new foundation, it froze and pushed the wall inwards so much that the house needed to be supported temporarily until a new foundation wall could be put in.
 Doing something wrong in the first place-even something so minor can cause a catastrophe of financial issues and headaches down the road.